dsccovenantuniversity/learning-project-guide/README.md

      \       /
 ```

-A repository containing information on how members are to approach project based learning.
+A repository containing information on how members are to approach project-based learning.

 ## Steps

-- [X] A repo is created with a readme file describing the challenge to be completed, and containing links to more info/resources
+- [X] A repo is created with a README file describing the challenge to be completed, and containing links to more info/resources

 - [ ] You fork the repo, and create a new branch, named in format `firstname-lastname`